 does not rank students, please provide a statement from the academic dean or registrar

 verifying that the school does not provide class ranks.
+If your current law school made any significant academic policy changes amidst the

 - A complete CAS Report sent directly from the LSAC.
 If you applied to the School of